 Smoke suppression: I could use it indoors without setting off my smoke detector.

 It made pretty consistent (if unexciting) roasts with very little effort.

 Unfortunately, it was not the most reliable of appliances, breaking down three times over maybe two years and change.
 The first time was during the warranty period, so I got it repaired.
 The second time, my father and I managed to repair it.
 The third time I just gave up.
 For what it’s worth, Nesco doesn’t sell it anymore.

 I’m partial to Ethiopian beans, in particular Yirgacheffe beans.
 In a pinch, other Ethiopian or East African varieties work too.
 Lightly roasted, of course.

-I get my beans from The Coffee and Tea Exchange, which is a nice, local business.
+In the past, I’ve also gotten beans from The Coffee and Tea Exchange, which is a nice, local business.
 In store, the only green beans they sell are Yirgacheffe, but why would you want anything else anyway.
 You can get other varieties by calling their warehouse.
 I ended up being disappointed by the quality of their beans, though: uneven sizes, cracked beans, etc. So I went back to Sweet Maria’s.